scvalex/ltc/docs/final.md

 interface it exposes (Section \ref{sec:type-safety}).
 We now focus on the *distributed* aspect of LTc.

-We begin by looking at how LTc models the states a data store may find itself it, how it represents changes between states, how these states/changes form the entire history of the data store, how changes are sent between nodes, how conflicts are handled, and we finish by briefly discussing some concerns regarding our implementation, focusing, in particular, on how states are versioned and what inter-node propagation of changes looks like when there are multiple nodes involved.
+We begin by looking at how an LTc data store can be modeled in terms of states and changes to those states, how changes are propagated between nodes and how various problematic changes are handled, and finish by briefly discussing some concerns regarding our implementation, focusing, in particular, on how states are versioned and what inter-node propagation of changes looks like when there are multiple nodes involved.

 ## Data Store States